Brachychiton rupestris: Taxonomy and naming

 The species came to the attention of the scientific community when explorer Sir Thomas Mitchell observed the trees on his expedition through Queensland in 1848 and published an account in Journal of an Expedition into the Interior of Tropical Australia in the same year.
 He came across them as he ascended Mount Abundance near present-day Roma, remarking that "The trunk bulged out in the middle like a barrel, to nearly twice the diameter at the ground, or of that at the first springing of the branches above.
-These were small in proportion to their great girth, and the whole tree looked very odd In the same publication, English botanist John Lindley provided the first formal description.
+These were small in proportion to their great girth, and the whole tree looked very odd."
+In the same publication, English botanist John Lindley provided the first formal description.
 Lindley placed it in the genus Delabechea as the sole representative—Delabechea rupestris.
-The genus name was selected by Mitchell to honor the director of the British Geological Survey, Henry De la Beche, while the Latin specific epithet rupestris (meaning living among rocks) alludes to the rocky hilltop habitat of specimens observed by Mitchell.
+The genus name was selected by Mitchell to honour the director of the British Geological Survey, Henry De la Beche, while the Latin specific epithet rupestris (meaning 'living among rocks') alludes to the rocky hilltop habitat of specimens observed by Mitchell.
 Ferdinand von Mueller, the Government Botanist in Victoria, renamed it Brachychiton delabechei in 1862, incorporating the genus Delabechea into Brachychiton.

 In his landmark Flora Australiensis, English botanist George Bentham published the first key for the nine described species of Brachychiton, and relegated them to a section of Sterculia.
 Hence the Queensland bottle tree became Sterculia rupestris.
 Von Mueller maintained his recognition of Brachychiton as a separate genus.
 German botanist Otto Kuntze challenged the generic name Sterculia in 1891, on the grounds that the name Clompanus took precedence.
 He republished the Queensland bottle tree as Clompanus rupestris.
 German botanist Karl Moritz Schumann gave it its current binomial name in 1893, which was accepted by Achille Terraciano of the Orto botanico di Palermo and subsequent authorities, and remains current.